It’s difficult to know what psychology books and self-help guides on the market are good.

 A Bonus Extra ‘Psychology’ Book That’s A Bit…..
 Different!

-Whilst this one can’t really be described as a book on psychology, it certainly deserves the extra place on this list through the quality and ideas that Chris describes.
+While this one can’t be described as a book on psychology, it certainly deserves the extra place on this list through the quality and ideas that Chris describes.

 There is a strong resemblance to many of the thinking processes and skills that therapists, in fact, often teach their clients.

 So if you find the list above too rooted in psychology, why not try this book for something ‘out of this world‘ that offers ideas for better well-being here on the planet?